-Cross II Ranch, managed by Walter Tandy.
-The area is much as it was a hundred years ago, relatively untouched by progress.
+Cold Spring Campground now is located on private property, the Cross H Ranch, managed by Walter Tandy.
+The area is relatively untouched and much as it was a hundred years ago.
 The ranch is seven miles north and seven miles west of Boise City, Oklahoma, via county and private roads.